falkr/ttm4175/pages/iot-http-json.md

 ---

 * The sensor periodically measures its temperature and provides it to the server in the center, using HTTP POST requests.
-* The server stores the temperature of the temperature sensor, and periodically requests the temperature forecast from the API from yr.no via HTTP GET requests.
+* The server stores the temperature of the temperature sensor, and periodically requests the temperature forecast from the API from [yr.no](yr.no) via HTTP GET requests.
-* The server also answers GET requests from clients to present both the sensor temperature and the prediction from <yr.no> in a single page.
+* The server also answers GET requests from clients to present both the sensor temperature and the prediction from [yr.no](yr.no) in a single page.

+:task: Create a sequence diagram with three components: temperature sensor, the server, Yr and the mobile client.
+Illustrate with the sequence diagram how the temperature sensor updates the server with the measured temperature, and how the mobile client makes a request to our server, which also involves getting the temperature forecast from Yr.

 ## Code for the Web Server